WebAssembly/stack-switching/proposals/tasks/Explainer.md

 However, this approach would not support restartable continuations without some additional ability to clone a task.
 This latter capability is not part of this proposal.

+In addition, this proposal does not directly model effect handlers.
+However, as can be seen with the code examples, it is straightforward to do so using existing WebAssembly instructions.
+Furthermore, it requires no additional design chenages to support languages that allow the use of so-called first class events[^4].

+[^4]: So-called first class event are better described as first-class _event descriptions_.

 ### Can tasks be modeled with continuations?
 Within reason, this too is straightforward.
 A task becomes an object that embeds a continuation.
 When the task is to be resumed, the embedded continuation is entered.